jinDeHao/Super_Translator/README.md

 ## About the Author

-This English to Tashelhit Translator program is developed by Omar Id Hmaid.
+This English to Tashelhit Translator program is developed by Omar Idhmaid.
 Connect with me on [LinkedIn](https://www.linkedin.com/in/omar-id-hmaid) for more projects and collaborations.